centrica-engineering/nucleus-docs/docs/components/ns-header.md

 ### Considerations of best practice

 * There needs to be a very good reason to use this component instead of `nsx-header`.
+* If changing the logo - use an SVG.
+Make sure that the SVG has been compressed.
+* Logo can only have a max height of `62px` i.e. the British Gas logo is 160px x 62px

 ## Usage